Lennart05/toponym/README.md

 - `top()` returns and plots selected toponyms onto a map.
 - `country()` helps in navigating designations of countries and regions used by the package.
-- `creatPolygon()` lets users create a polygon by point-and-click or directly retrieve polygon data.
+- `createPolygon()` lets users create a polygon by point-and-click or directly retrieve polygon data.
 - `mapper()` plots a user-specific data frame onto a map.
 - `topComp()` compares toponym substrings in a polygon and in the